ucsb-cs24/s24/labs/rotate/README.md

 - `clear()` removes all items from the tree.
 - `count()` reports the number of items in the tree.
 - `contains()` reports whether or not a given item exists in the tree.
-- `find()` returns the index of an item.
+- `find()` returns the first index of an item  in the sorted sequence.
 If there are multiple copies of the item, it returns the smallest index.
 If the item is not present in the tree,  it returns the maximum value that can be stored in a `size_t`.
 - `insert()` adds an item to the tree as a leaf node.
 If that item is already present in the tree, you will encounter it on your way down to a leaf node; if this happens, insert the new item into the old item's left subtree.